aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-tiff/_index.md

 Using the [Save](https://reference.aspose.com/slides/php-java/com.aspose.slides/presentation/#save-java.lang.String-int-) method exposed by the [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/presentation/) class, you can quickly convert an entire PowerPoint presentation to TIFF.
 The resulting TIFF images correspond to the slides' default size.

-This Java code shows you how to convert PowerPoint to TIFF:
+This PHP code shows you how to convert PowerPoint to TIFF:

 ```php
 // Instantiates a Presentation object that represents a presentation file